-Compared to the rest of the San Diego market, the Midway District submarket has higher rates, and you'll need to make a great offer to be in this hot submarket.
+Compared to the rest of the San Diego market, the Midway District submarket has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 19 listings have been posted online, which means office spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 21% of the available leases in the Midway District are subleases, so you might be able to snag a great spot on a short term.
+In the last 90 days, 19 listings have been made available, which means new availabilities most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 5% of the available leases in the Midway District are subleases, so you will probably have to consider a longer term lease.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 2,540 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this area are approximately 2 floors.
-Most buildings in this region were built in 1972 and are Class A.
+Even though the median size is 4,080 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this market are around 2 floors.
+Most buildings in this market were built in 1972 and are Class A.